Solveig Heilo

-Solveig Heilo (born 24 December 1981), simply known as Sol Heilo, is a Norwegian composer, artist, musician, music producer, arranger, designer and costume designer.
+Solveig Heilo (born 24 December 1981), known professionally as Sol Heilo, is a Norwegian composer, artist, musician, music producer, arranger, designer and costume designer.
 She is mostly known for the band Katzenjammer.

 Sol works in different genres, such as folk, rock, pop, bluegrass, classical, blues, soul, country, tribe, klezmer and electronica.
-Her instruments are drums, trumpet, bass, guitar, melodic percussion, ukulele, domra, banjo, balalaika, zither, harp, flute, accordion, piano, harmonica and mandolin.
+She is a multi-instrumentalist who plays drums, trumpet, bass, guitar, melodic percussion, ukulele, domra, banjo, balalaika, zither, harp, flute, accordion, piano, harmonica and mandolin.

 Early life

 Sol grew up in Bærum, Norway as the youngest of four children.
 From their early years they all showed great aptitude for music, and learned to sing before learning to talk.
-She has written music with her brother Kristan Heilo, and her other brother Øyvind Heilo is also musically active.
+She has written music with her brother Kristian Heilo, and her brother Øyvind Heilo is also musically active.

 Their father Arne Heilo MD taught them how to play the piano, and their mother Bente Heilo sang with them every day.
 Sol showed little interest in sheet music, and using her high capacity for aural recall and pitch memory she quickly played anything by ear.

 At the age of 7, Sol started playing percussion in a marching band, Haslum Skoles Jentekorps, and immediately showed skill and understanding of music.
-At the age of 12, she participated as a drummer in the Olympic torch relay for the 1994 Winter Olympics in Lillehammer, together with a group of ten years older percussionists from the Norwegian Academy of Music.
+At the age of 12, she participated as a drummer in the Olympic torch relay for the 1994 Winter Olympics in Lillehammer, with a group of older percussionists from the Norwegian Academy of Music.

 Education

 Music

 From 1998 to 2000 Sol went to a musical high school, Rud Videregående skole, in Bærum, where she met her Katzenjammer companion Marianne Sveen.
 Sol brought her into the band a few years later.

-After travelling around the world she ended up in Connecticut and played in Norwalk Symphony Orchestra as a percussionist for a short period of time.
+After travelling the world she lived in Connecticut and played in Norwalk Symphony Orchestra as a percussionist for a short period of time.

-She then moved to Oslo and studied composing and studio production at Nordic Institute of Stage and Studio in Oslo (2003–2005) and this is where Katzenjammer was founded together with her student companions Anne Marit Bergheim and Turid Jørgensen Honerud.
-She started to play guitar and other instruments being used in Katzenjammer such as banjo, accordion, mandolin, ukulele, bass, domra and contrabass balalaika.
+She subsequently moved to Oslo and studied composing and studio production at Nordic Institute of Stage and Studio in Oslo (2003–2005).
+Katzenjammer was founded here with Sol's student companions Anne Marit Bergheim and Turid Jørgensen Honerud.
+She started to play guitar and a variety of other instruments in Katzenjammer such as banjo, accordion, mandolin, ukulele, bass, domra and contrabass balalaika.
 She also debuted as a singer.

-Sol left Nordic Institute of Stage and Studio with the highest grades of her class and was awarded St. Olavsprisen as Student of the Year.
+Sol left the Nordic Institute of Stage and Studio with the highest grades of her class and was awarded St. Olavsprisen as Student of the Year.

 Other

-From 2000–2001, she studied photography and theatre at Buskerud Folkehøyskole (Norway).
+From 2000 to 2001, she studied photography and theatre at Buskerud Folkehøyskole (Norway).